JustCh3cco-19/JustCh3cco-19/README.md

 - Machine Learning applied to real-time systems
 - Motorsport innovation, especially **Formula 1**

-🔗 You can reach me on [LinkedIn](https://www.linkedin.com/in/francesco-zompanti)
+🔗 You can reach me on [LinkedIn](https://www.linkedin.com/in/francesco-zompanti) and on my [Website](https://justch3cco-19.github.io)!

 💡 Fun facts:
 - I'm a **swimmer**, a **music lover**, and a fan of **Ferrari & F1**